-This command may be used to verify scratchpad data and target address.
-After issuing the read scratchpad command, the user may begin reading.
-The first two bytes will be the target address.
-The next byte will be the ending offset/data status byte (E/S) followed by the scratchpad data beginning at the byte offset (T4: T0).
-The user may read data until the end of the scratchpad after which the data read will be all logic 1's.
+This command can be used to verify scratchpad data and target address.
+After issuing the read scratchpad command, the user can begin reading.
+The first two Bytes are the target address.
+The next Byte is the ending offset/data status Byte (E/S), followed by the scratchpad data beginning at the Byte offset (T4:T0).
+The user can read data until the end of the scratchpad, after which the data read is all logic 1's.